bootstrap-vue/bootstrap-vue/src/components/table/README.md

 **Notes:**
 - Sticky header tables are wrapped inside a vertically scrollable `<div>` with a maximum height set.
 - BootstrapVue's cusom CSS is required in order to support `sticky-header`.
 - The sticky header feature uses CSS style `position: sticky` to position the headings.
-As IE11 does not support `position: sticky`, the table heading will scroll with the table body.
+- Internet Explorer does not support `position: sticky`, hence for IE11 the table heading will scroll with the table body.

 ### Stacked tables